Randhir Jaiswal: Joint Secretary to the President of India

 Prior to his posting in New York, Jaiswal served as the Joint Secretary cum Social Secretary to the President of India, Ram Nath Kovind.
 In this role, he led the foreign affairs office of the Rashtrapati Bhavan and advised the President on India's foreign policy.

+Indian Prime Minister Narendra Modi meets Bangladesh’s Chief Adviser Muhammad Yunus in Bangkok, Thailand, on 4 April 2025.
+Randhir is seated fifth from the right.

 Official Spokesperson of the Ministry of External Affairs

 In January 2024, Jaiswal assumed the charge of the Official Spokesperson of the Ministry of External Affairs.
 In this capacity, he holds routine weekly press conferences and moderates other press briefings and conferences concerning Indian foreign policy.

 Other Assignments

 Jaiswal has also served as Deputy Secretary looking after India's relations with the United States of America and as Joint Secretary managing India's relations with West European countries.
 He has been part of India's delegation at various climate change conferences and was the lead negotiator for the G77 countries at the RIO+20 Conference held in Brazil in 2012.